-Do you need knowledge about anatomy to become a Thai Massage practitioner?
+Do you need knowledge of anatomy to become or work as a Thai Massage practitioner?

 In the recent past, knowledge about (theoretical) anatomy was never an issue.
 Not in Thailand.
 And Thai Massage flourished despite of that.
 And flourishes still.
 No problem there.
 Because Thai Massage is basically about feeling.
 The touch and feel of a body.
 Of problem areas.
 Of when to do, where to do, what to do, and how to do.